Spotify_Logo_RGB_Green copy.png

 The challenge

-Design a seamlessly integrated social feature in an existing application that enhances the user’s music experience and make better human connections.
+Develop a seamlessly integrated social feature for an existing application that enhances users' music experience and fosters stronger human connections.

 The result